MolBIFFM/diana/README.md

     }
 ]
 ```
-The resolution parameter of modularity optimized by community detection.
-The default setting is `1.0`, corresponding to non-parameterized modularity.
-Larger resolutions produce smaller communities, emphasizing the expected number of intra-community edges.
+The resolution parameter of modularity maximized by community detection.
+The default setting is `1.0`, corresponding to unparameterized modularity.
+Larger resolutions generate smaller communities, emphasizing the expected number of intra-community edges.

 ```json
 [